 1. Charbonnel et Walker

 Founded in 1875, Charbonnel et Walker has long been a favourite in the capital.
-Located in the Royal Arcade on Bond Street, Charbonnel et Walker is one of the few chocolatiers to hold a Royal Warrant from Her Majesty The Queen.
+Located in the Royal Arcade on Bond Street, Charbonnel et Walker is one of the few chocolatiers to hold a Royal Warrant.
 Their truffles alone are well worth that honour.
 Make sure you try: Pink Champagne Truffles.

 2. Paul A Young Fine Chocolates

 If you’re a Willy Wonka fan, you’ll love Paul A Young’s two London stores offering chocolate bars, truffles and brownies with daring but strangely satisfying flavour combinations, such as Marmite truffles and bergamot, orange and lavender bars.
 Make sure you try: Passionfruit Curd Filled Chocolate.

 3. Artisan du Chocolat